LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 For every ``GET`` request made to the provided path, the controller method will be called.
 How do we provide the path?
 ASP.NET MVC has two different ways to map these routes: conventional routing and attribute routing.
-For now, we will be using conventional routing and will progress to attribute routing later on in the chapter.
+**Conventional routing** establishes the routes as endpoints in one of the application's configuration files.
+**Attribute routing** establishes the routes using code called attributes that are placed in the controller file.

+When we created a new ASP.NET application, without adding any code, we were immediately able to run it.
+Microsoft created a ``HomeController`` that maps to the route ``localhost:5001``.
+This is because the MVC application we start out with has the routing for ``HomeController`` set up using conventional routing.
-For every controller method that you want to respond to a request, you will want to map the route.
+For every controller method that you want to respond to a request, you will want to map the route using either conventional routing, attribute routing, or both.

 Open up ``Startup.cs`` in the solution.
 Towards the bottom of the file, you will notice a block of code that calls some ``UseEndpoints()`` method on an ``app`` object.
 This is how ASP.NET maps controller routes in conventional routing.
-When we created a new ASP.NET application, without adding any code, we were immediately able to run it.
 Looking at this method, shown in the code block below, you may notice that the code is specifying endpoints.
 When an HTTP request comes in, routing matches the request with an endpoint.
 **Endpoints** designate the controller action that executes when the appropriate HTTP request comes into the application.